 Pour the ingredients into a cocktail shaker filled with ice.

-Garnish with a lime peel.
+Garnish with a lemon or lime peel.
 Serve and enjoy.

 - Cognac is a brandy that's made in a specific region in France.
 While Thomas intended the Japanese Cocktail to be made with it, there's no reason why you can't pour your favorite brandy, even if it's not made in Cognac.